Visit your county Green Party directory to find contact information for your county council.

-The County Council is the legal body of the GPCA on the county level and is generally responsible for organizing and coordinating Green Party activity within the county, including party building, internal and external communications, and representing the county to the state party.
-Green Party County Councils are elected in the primary election every two years by registered Greens.
+The County Council is the legal body of the GPCA on the county level and is generally responsible for organizing and coordinating Green Party activity within the county, including party building, internal and external communications, supporting local Green candidates and representing county Greens to the state Green Party.
+Green Party County Councils are elected in the presidential primary election every four years by registered Greens.
 County Councils hold public meetings and are governed by their own county bylaws.

 All political parties in California are governed by the California Elections Code.
 The Code specifies the duties and qualifications of all political parties, including their state and county organs.
-Each ballot-qualified party must hold a county organization election in the state primary election every two years.
 The Green Party calls its elected County organizations ‘County Councils’.
 Other parties call theirs ‘Central Committees’ or ‘County Central Committees’.